turkish-nlp-suite/turkish-nlp-suite.github.io/_posts/2025-09-21-spacy-morpho.markdown

 layout: post
 title:  Turkish Morphology / No NER, No Parsing, No Problem
 date:   2025-09-21 10:05:55 +0300
-image:  /assets/images/blog/post-2.jpg
+image:  /assets/images/blog/morph1.png
-additional_image:  /assets/images/blog/post-2.jpg
+additional_image:  /assets/images/blog/morph2.png
 author: Duygu
 tags:   spaCy Turkish models
 ---

-**Turkish morphollogy is fascinating and even more fascinating when you process it with spaCy Turkish models.
+**Turkish morphology is fascinating and even more fascinating when you process it with spaCy Turkish models.
 In this article, quantify and characterize Turkish morphological info in news using spaCy Turkish by building practical morphological-only utilities: normalization, case/possessive/verb-morph analytics and suffix-aware search.
 Zero NER, zero parsing, maximum suffix joy.**

 Turkish morphology is like LEGO for linguists: click-click-click and suddenly one word is carrying tense, person, case, possessive, mood, polarity, and whether your neighbor merely heard the news or actually saw it.
 Most NLP write-ups jump straight to NER and dependency parsing.
 Not today.
 We’re going full minimalist: just morphology.
 No NER, no syntax trees—just suffix magic, a few normalization tricks, and plots that actually tell you something.